LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Methodology

 What requires a minor modification is the current version of RISC-V GNU Compiler Toolchain.
 This is for GCC to be able to associate custom instruction names with the corresponding opcode, alias and instruction type, to pass the correct arguments.
 The corresponding changes are added as instruction \textit{name}, \textit{match}, and \textit{mask} fields for every new supported instruction.
-Instead, generic names can also be given as placeholders, such as \texttt{reconf007} for the 7th bitstream, to avoid recompilation on every addition of a new custom instruction.
+Instead, generic names can also be given as placeholders, such as \texttt{c001} for the bitstream 1, to avoid recompilation on every addition of a new custom instruction.

 This arrangement assumes the software programmers will use inline assembly in a similar fashion to Intel's SIMD intrinsics \cite{intel}, though future work could focus on automating the inference of those instructions through generic C/C++ code.
+Figure \ref{progr} demonstrates how the corresponding Verilog instruction design in the provided template can be called through an example C program with the help of inline assembly.

+Note that the presented fabric can be used beyond RISC-V and specific instruction types, such as with up to 4 input and 4 output 32-bit registers for LUT4\_4 (\(W=32\)), as well as for SIMD instructions (\(W=\text{VLEN}\), the vector register size).